MailZeet/mailzeet-php/README.md

 - Each time you make a change, you must update the README.md file.

 ## Security Vulnerabilities
-If you discover a security vulnerability within MailZeet php SDK, please send an e-mail to MailZeet Security via [hello@mailzeet.com](mailto:security@mailzeet.com).
+If you discover a security vulnerability within MailZeet PHP SDK, please send an e-mail to MailZeet Security via [hello@mailzeet.com](mailto:security@mailzeet.com).
 All security vulnerabilities will be promptly addressed.

 ## License
 The MailZeet PHP SDK is open-sourced software licensed under the [MIT license](LICENSE.md).